 Bolt is a famous dog who acts in a Hollywood show—but he doesn't know that.
 Instead, he thinks his fictional powers are real.
 And when he finds out that his human, Penny, is in trouble, he enters the real world and tries to save her using his fake powers.
 This animated film was nominated for Academy and Golden Globe awards.
 It's also worth mentioning that John Travolta and Miley Cyrus make for quite a dream team.

 101 Dalmatians (1996)

 While we love the classic animated version, the live-action incarnation of 101 Dalmatians is particularly entertaining given Glenn Close's Cruella de Vil performance—which earned her a Golden Globe nomination.
 As her eerie name implies, Cruella is evil.
-She's a black-and-white-haired fashion designer obsessed with fur, and she wants to use the spotted skins of Dalmatian puppies to make a new coat.
-Her mission is to get a kidnap a litter of adorable Dalmatian puppies, and it's up to the puppies's parents, a couple of humans, and a few other animals to make sure that doesn't happen.
+She's a black-and-white-haired fashion designer obsessed with fur, and she wants to use spotted Dalmatian puppies to make a new coat.
+Her mission is to kidnap adorable Dalmatian puppies, and it's up to the puppies' parents to make sure that doesn't happen.

 Air Bud (1997)

 When Josh and his family move to a new town following the death of his dad, he finds it challenging to fit in—until he becomes his school basketball team's manager.
 Then, Josh comes across an abandoned Golden Retriever in need of a home, so he decides to take him in.
 But his new friend isn't a typical dog; he can shoot basketballs right into the net.
 When things seem like they're finally looking up for Josh and Air Bud, the Golden's mean former owner comes back to claim him.
 It's the first film in this franchise and might just be its best.